 Many of the early American colonists were Anglican Puritans.
-During the Colonial Period, the Anglican Church set up establishments in Virginia, New York, Maryland, North Carolina, South Carolina and Georgia.
+During the Colonial era, the Anglican Church set up establishments in Virginia, New York, Maryland, North Carolina, South Carolina and Georgia.

 After the American Revolution, the Anglican Church became an independent organization in the United States and called itself the Protestant Episcopal Church.

 The Episcopal Church, USA, is the official organization of the Anglican Communion in the United States.
 It’s been a self-governing body since 1785 and has about 1.9 million members.

 Women and Gays in the Church of England

 In 1992, the Church of England voted to ordain women as priests.
 This decision sparked debate within the clerical community but also opened the door for further empowerment of women within the church hierarchy.